GaronM247/SIEM-Built-in-Azure-Exposure/README.md

 ### Customize Appearance and Functionality

 1. Customize the map settings to achieve the desired appearance and functionality.
-Refer to the provided image for guidance.

 ### Plotting Locations